boydaihungst/crunchyroll-sub-downloader/README.md

       "seasons": [ --> List of season numbers to download subtitles for (Optional) 1,2
       ],
       "url": "https://www.crunchyroll.com/series/GVDHX85EQ/catch-me-at-the-ballpark" -> URL of the anime (Required) },
+    {
+      "seasons": [ --> Only download the first season, and all languages 1
+      ],
+      "url": "https://www.crunchyroll.com/series/GVDHX85EQ/catch-me-at-the-ballpark" -> URL of the anime (Required) },
+    { --> Delete all languages and seasons
+      "url": "https://www.crunchyroll.com/series/GVDHX85EQ/catch-me-at-the-ballpark" -> URL of the anime (Required) },
   ```